 Tigre offers a wide variety of activities, most of which center around the delta itself.
 If you’re interested in touring the delta by boat, your options include the public river bus at Estación Fluvial, catamaran rides, and Navegando Por el Delta sailboats.
 If you’re looking to stretch your muscles and get wet, you can try rowing with lessons from Delta Rowing.
 You could also go kayaking with Dorado Kayak, who also offer night kayaking during the full moon.
-Wakeboarding, wake surfing, and water skiing are also available at the local Wake School.
+Wakeboarding, wake surfing, and water-skiing are also available at the local Wake School.

 Those in search of drier activities could decide to tour the town by bike or on horseback.
 You can rent a bike from Tigre En Bici, or you can take a longer ride, renting a bike in Buenos Aires, taking the train to La Lucila, and cycling over to Tigre from there.
-If you’re interested in a more relaxing day, Delta Eco Spa will take you on a ride to their luxury complex that comes complete with saunas, Jacuzzis, swimming pools and massage rooms.
+Near the Estación Fluvial, you can find a picturesque fair where local craftsman offer handmade jewelry, puppets and different art pieces.

 Before you go, make sure to take in some fresh air accompanied by a delicious meal along the riverside.
-Restaurants on the delta range from El Gato Blanco, specializing in all traditional Argentina food, to a more international options like Alpenhaus, a German restaurant and hotel where you can treat yourself to a dip in the sauna and even hit the hay in a german-style deluxe cabin.
-No matter what activities you do, your trip to Tigre will certainly be one of your most unforgettable Buenos Aires day trips.
+Restaurants on the delta range from El Gato Blanco, specializing in all traditional Argentina food, to a more international options like Alpenhaus, a German restaurant and hotel where you can treat yourself to a dip in the sauna and even hit the hay in a german style deluxe cabin.
+Vegan and vegetarian restaurants are also available!